 Data Science Postdoctoral Scholar

-The School of Information at the University of California, Berkeley welcomes applications for multiple postdoctoral scholars to help build and be an integral part of our new web-based Master of Information and Data Science program.
+The School of Information at the University of California, Berkeley, seeks applications for multiple postdoctoral scholars in the area of data science, at 100% time, to help teach in, build, and be an integral part of our web-based Master of Information and Data Science program.

-The Data Science postdoc will have research and teaching experience in at least one of the following core areas:
+The Data Science postdoc will have teaching and research experience in at least one of the following core areas: